 UC Merced / SCICON Field Station

-In September 2018, Mr. Vidak’s long-held dream is becoming a reality.
-Construction is beginning on the new UC Merced/SCICON Field Station located on a recently acquired eight-acre property contiguous to SCICON’s Circle J-Norris Ranch field study site.
-Next year, the Field Station will be home to UC Merced researchers who are members of the university’s SNRI.
+In September 2018, Mr. Vidak’s long-held dream became a reality.
+Construction began on the new UC Merced/SCICON Field Station located on a recently acquired eight-acre property contiguous to SCICON’s Circle J-Norris Ranch field study site.
+In 2019, the Field Station will be home to UC Merced researchers who are members of the university’s SNRI.
 For over 10 years, UC Merced has had partnerships with Yosemite and Sequoia-Kings Canyon National Parks.
 Today, the SNRI has field stations in both national parks.

 In August 2018, the Tulare County Board of Education approved the purchase of the eight-acre site for the UC Merced/SCICON Field Station.
 The site was owned by Dr. Donna FitzRoy Hardy, a zoologist and emeritus professor of psychology at California State University, Northridge, who generously donated the equity she had in the property to the Tulare County Office of Education (TCOE).
 The property, which will be known as Condor’s Hope, will also be a site for condor habitat research conducted by The Peregrine Fund.

 On the property sits a modern two-story house and a separate four-car garage with an apartment above it.
-Seeing the garage and apartment building for the first time last fall, Mr. Vidak realized that it could easily be converted into a field station with ample laboratory space and housing for visiting researchers.
-This month, contractors will begin converting the garage into a preparation laboratory for UC researchers.
+Seeing the garage and apartment building for the first time in Fall 2018, Mr. Vidak realized that it could easily be converted into a field station with ample laboratory space and housing for visiting researchers.
+In September of that year, contractors began converting the garage into a preparation laboratory for UC researchers.
 The 1,000 square-foot lab will allow researchers to dry or freeze samples collected in the field for transportation and analysis in laboratories at any of the UC campuses.

 For over 20 years, students from elementary grades to the community college level have come to the Circle J-Norris Ranch to participate in hands-on lessons, or have returned numerous times during the year for ongoing research projects.
 Each year, Circle J invites high school students and their teachers to work alongside naturalists and scientists during the Field Science Weekend and BioBlitz events.